makandra/apify/README.md

 - API actions can take arguments.
 Those are serialized into a **single** HTTP parameter `args` as JSON.
 This is to simplify client code that consumes your API (nested params are hard).
 - Successful responses are returned with a status of 200 (OK).
 - The body of a successful response is always a hash, serialized as JSON.
-- Requests that have errors are returned with a status of 500 (internal server error).
+- Requests that have errors are returned with a status that is **not** 200.
 The body of a error response is an error message in the response's content type (won't be JSON in most cases).

 Defining API actions